 If you have any questions regarding your benefits, your eligibility, or the status of your benefits please contact the Veterans Affairs office, located in the Swatara Building.

-A student with a disability enrolling at Penn State is encouraged to read all information contained on the Office for Student Disability Resources website in order to better understand the policies and procedures regarding services for students with disabilities at the University.
+A student with a disability enrolling at Penn State is encouraged to read all information contained on the Student Disability Resources website in order to better understand the policies and procedures regarding services for students with disabilities at the University.

-International Student Support Services (ISSS) provides a comprehensive orientation program for our students from other countries.
+The International Students Office provides a comprehensive orientation program for our students from other countries.
 The orientation program typically covers necessary procedures for registration, employment, paying bills, as well as other regulatory matters.
-The International Student Orientation program is also the perfect time to make new friends and discover more about Penn State Harrisburg and the surrounding community.
+The International Student Welcome program is also the perfect time to make new friends and discover more about Penn State Harrisburg and the surrounding community.